Contact Models in Robotics: a Comparative Analysis

 \section{Experiments}

-In this section, we thoroughly evaluate the performances and behaviors of the formulations explained in Sec.~\ref{sec:solvers}.
+In this section, we evaluate the performances and behaviors of the formulations explained in Sec.~\ref{sec:solvers}.
 To fairly compare and benchmark the various algorithmic formulations, we have implemented them in a unified C++ framework called ContactBench.
-This framework extensively relies on the Pinocchio library \cite{carpentier2019pinocchio} for rigid body algorithms and HPP-FCL \cite{hppfclweb,montaut2022collision} implementation of GJK and EPA for collision detection.
-It is worth noting that some popular simulators have closed-source implementations, such as RaiSim~\cite{raisim}.
-In this case, we strove to keep our implementation as close as possible to the information in the corresponding papers.
-ContactBench will be released as open-source upon article acceptance.
+In the following, we denote by RaiSim and Drake our re-implementation of the contact solvers described in the corresponding papers \cite{raisim,castro2022unconstrained}.
+For Drake, it is worth noting that our implementation uses a backtracking line-search with an Armijo condition instead of the line-search proposed in the original paper \cite{castro2022unconstrained}.
+Our framework extensively relies on the Pinocchio library \cite{carpentier2019pinocchio} for rigid body algorithms and HPP-FCL \cite{hppfclweb,montaut2022collision} implementation of GJK and EPA for collision detection.
+Our code is made open-source in the Contactbench C++ library (\url{https://github.com/Simple-Robotics/contactbench}).

 Several factors may hinder the correctness and accuracy of simulators based on time-stepping methods: \begin{enumerate}[label=\roman*)] \item the low accuracy of the solver of the contact problem; \item the limitation from the contact model itself; \item or the numerical integration due to the time discretization scheme. \end{enumerate}